noworry-b-still/mazy_ai/readMe.md

 - Exit the application with the "Exit" button or press ESC

 ## Project Structure

 - `main.py` - Entry point and main game loop
 - `game.py` - Core game logic and algorithm management
 - `maze.py` - Maze generation and pathfinding algorithms
 - `config.py` - Application settings and constants
 - `ui_components.py` - Visual elements and rendering functions
 - `dropdown.py` - Custom dropdown menu implementation
+- `algorithm_comparison.py` - Algorithm comparison and statistics visualization
+- `stats.py` - Statistics collection and performance metrics
 - `mazy_ai_logo.icns` - App Logo file for macOS
-- `setup.py` - setup file for generating macOS executable using **py2app** package
+- `setup.py` - Setup file for generating macOS executable using py2app package
-- `.gitignore` - ignore the unnecessary file for the github repo
+- `.gitignore` - Ignore the unnecessary file for the GitHub repo

 ## Development
 This project is built with modular design principles, making it easy to extend with new algorithms or features.
 The codebase is structured to separate concerns between UI, game logic, and pathfinding algorithms.

+## Copyright
+© Dinesh Pandikona.
+All rights reserved 2025